Results Framework Builder

 In a follow-on release, we introduced the ability to export your results framework as an Excel diagram.
 This is another standard document shared with stakeholders, that is particularly fussy to lay out by hand.
 The design is based on a Mercy Corps template, but uses a neutral color scheme that can easily be customized for donor reports.

 After releasing the results framework builder, we received feedback that users would occasionally link lower levels to the wrong upper level, and not realize it until after they had already invested a lot of time building their hierarchy and adding indicators to each level.
 I collaborated with UI designer / front end developer Paul Souders on a miniature “wayfinding” diagram that visually reinforces your location in the hierarchy, and also serves as a navigational element, jumping you to the details of the result level you want to review or edit.
-This enhancement is currently in development.
+This enhancement was in development when I left the organization.

 Project details